-C8051F336/7/8/9 devices are fully integrated mixed-signal System-on-a-Chip MCUs.
+C8051T630/1/2/3/4/5 devices are fully integrated, mixed-signal, system-on-a-chip MCUs.
 Highlighted features are listed below.
 Refer to Table 2.1 for specific product feature selection and part ordering numbers.

-- High-speed pipelined 8051-compatible microcontroller core (up to 25 MIPS) - In-system, full-speed, non-intrusive debug interface (on-chip) - True 10-bit 200 ksps 20-channel single-ended/differential ADC with analog multiplexer - 10-bit Current Output DAC - Precision programmable 24.5 MHz internal oscillator - Low-power, low-frequency oscillator - 16 kB of on-chip Flash memory-512 bytes are reserved - 768 bytes of on-chip RAM - SMBus/I2C, Enhanced UART, and Enhanced SPI serial interfaces implemented in hardware - Four general-purpose 16-bit timers - Programmable Counter/Timer Array (PCA) with three capture/compare modules and Watchdog Timer function - On-chip Power-On Reset, V{DD} Monitor, and Temperature Sensor - On-chip Voltage Comparator - 21 or 17 Port I/O (5 V tolerant) - Low-power suspend mode with fast wake-up time
+- High-speed pipelined 8051-compatible microcontroller core (up to 25 MIPS) - In-system, full-speed, non-intrusive debug interface (on-chip) - C8051F336 ISP Flash device is available for quick in-system code development - 10-bit 500 ksps Single-ended ADC with analog multiplexer and integrated temperature sensor - 10-bit Current Output DAC - Precision calibrated 24.5 MHz internal oscillator - 8/4/2 kB of on-chip Byte-Programmable EPROM-(512 bytes are reserved on 8k version) - 768 bytes of on-chip RAM - SMBus/I2C, Enhanced UART, and Enhanced SPI serial interfaces implemented in hardware - Four general-purpose 16-bit timers - Programmable Counter/Timer Array (PCA) with three capture/compare modules and Watchdog Timer function - On-chip Power-On Reset, VDD Monitor, and Temperature Sensor - On-chip Voltage Comparator - 17 Port I/O

-With on-chip Power-On Reset, V{DD} monitor, Watchdog Timer, and clock oscillator, the C8051F336/7/8/9 devices are truly stand-alone System-on-a-Chip solutions.
-The Flash memory can be reprogrammed even in-circuit, providing non-volatile data storage, and also allowing field upgrades of the 8051 firmware.
+With on-chip power-on reset, $V{DD}$ monitor, watchdog timer, and clock oscillator, the C8051T630/1/2/3/4/5 devices are truly stand-alone, system-on-a-chip solutions.
 User software has complete control of all peripherals, and may individually shut down any or all peripherals for power savings.

-The on-chip Silicon Labs 2-Wire (C2) Development Interface allows non-intrusive (uses no on-chip resources), full speed, in-circuit debugging using the production MCU installed in the final application.
-This debug logic supports inspection and modification of memory and registers, setting breakpoints, single stepping, run and halt commands.
+Code written for the C8051T630/1/2/3/4/5 family of processors will run on the C8051F336 Mixed-Signal ISP Flash microcontroller, providing a quick, cost-effective way to develop code without requiring special emulator circuitry.
+The C8051T630/1/2/3/4/5 processors include Silicon Laboratories' 2-Wire C2 Debug and Programming interface, which allows non-intrusive (uses no on-chip resources), full speed, in-circuit debugging using the production MCU installed in the final application.
+This debug logic supports inspection of memory, viewing and modification of special function registers, setting breakpoints, single stepping, and run and halt commands.
 All analog and digital peripherals are fully functional while debugging using C2.
 The two C2 interface pins can be shared with user functions, allowing in-system debugging without occupying package pins.

-Each device is specified for 2.7 to 3.6 V operation over the industrial temperature range (-40 to +85 °C).
-The Port I/O and RST pins are tolerant of input signals up to 5 V. The C8051F336/7 are available in a 20-pin QFN package and the C8051F338/9 are available in a 24-pin QFN package.
-Both package options are lead-free and RoHS compliant.
+Each device is specified for 1.8-3.6 V operation over the industrial temperature range (-45 to +85 °C).
+An internal LDO is used to supply the processor core voltage at 1.8 V. The Port I/O and RST pins are tolerant of input signals up to 5 V. The C8051T630/1/2/3/4/5 are available in 20-pin QFN RoHS compliant packaging.
 See Table 2.1 for ordering information.
-Block diagrams are included in Figure 1.1 and Figure 1.2.
+A block diagrams is shown in Figure 1.1.

 Figure 1.1.
-C8051F336/7 Block Diagram

-Figure 1.2.
-C8051F338/9 Block Diagram
+C8051T630/1/2/3/4/5 Block Diagram

 1.1.
-CIP-51[TM] Microcontroller Core
+CIP-51TM Microcontroller Core